 This page is the plain-language summary of how Tradelynx handles your data and matches you with traders.
-It complements (and does not replace) the more detailed Privacy Policy, Data Retention Schedule, and Terms of Service.
+It complements (and does not replace) the more detailed Privacy Notice, Data Retention Schedule, and Terms of Service.

-1. How your data is used
+1 · How your data is used

 What you give us at intake: